skalaga-arch/temp_docs_repo/caluclator/docs/source/index.rst

-..
-Calculator documentation master file, created by sphinx-quickstart on Sat Mar 22 20:26:31 2025.
+.. calculator documentation master file, created by sphinx-quickstart on Sat Mar 22 22:12:38 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Calculator documentation
+calculator documentation
 ========================

 Add your content using ``reStructuredText`` syntax.
 See the